 (1) When a CR establishes a CSA at an ESI ID, the CR will send an 814_18, Establish/Delete CSA Request, to ERCOT.
 ERCOT will determine if the ESI ID has a CSA on record.
 If there is not a current CSA, ERCOT will respond to the new CSA CR using the 814_19, Establish/Delete CSA Response, within one Retail Business Day of receipt of the 814_18 transaction.
 ERCOT will hold the CSA in a pending status until the start date of the CSA.

-(2) If there is a current CSA, ERCOT will respond to the new CSA CR using the 814_19 transaction within one Retail Business Day of receipt of the 814_18 transaction.
-On the start date of the new CSA, ERCOT will send notice of CSA termination using the 814_18 transaction to the current CSA.
+(2) If there is a current CSA, ERCOT will respond to the new CSA CR using the 814_19 transaction within one Retail Business Day of receipt of the 814_18 transaction ERCOT will hold the CSA in a pending status until the start date of the CSA and on the start date of the new CSA, ERCOT will send notice of CSA termination using the 814_18 transaction to the current CSA.

 From ERCOT Retail Market Guide, Section 11.2.5.12: ERCOT Operating Rule 29: Continuous Service Agreements (CSAs)